{/*

 In almost all cases, a leaky sales pipeline begins with visibility problems at various sales cycle stages.
 In other words, a sales pipeline can develop blind spots that prevent sales staff from seeing process weaknesses in time to correct them.

 The first are clearly delineated parts of the sales cycle, each with its own descriptive name.
 Identifying issues makes localizing them easy.
-Then, the map must list the precise definitions of how, when, and why a customer or pending deal ends up in each stage.
+Then, the map must list the precise definitions of how, when, and why a customer or pending deal ends in each stage.

 To help with the mapping process, here's a step-by-step procedure you can follow.